-The red variety is an interspecific new breed between Jaeger 70 ( Munson ) x unknown Vinifera.
+The red grape variety is an interspecific new breed between Jaeger 70 ( Munson ) x unknown Vinifera.
 Synonyms are Pate Noir, Salvador, Salvadore and Seibel 128.
-They are genes of Vitis lincecumii.
+They are genes from Vitis lincecumii.
 Vitis rupestris and Vitis vinifera contain.
-The intersection of hybrid took place at the beginning of the 20th century by Albert Seibel (1844-1936).
-The vine is prone to Botrytis, but resistant to the real mildew, It produces dark colored wines, which are very good as coloring teinturier (Dyeing grapes) are suitable.
-To a greater extent, the variety is in Mexico grown on 350 hectares of vineyards.
-There are more stocks in Spain (1 ha) and in California (43 ha).
+The crossing of the hybrid was done at the beginning of the 20th century by Albert Seibel (1844-1936).
+The vine is susceptible to Botrytis but resistant to real ones mildew, It produces dark colored wines, which are very good as coloring teinturier (Dye grapes).
+To a larger extent, the variety is grown in Mexico grown on 350 hectares of vineyards.
+There are further stocks in Spain (1 ha) and in California (43 ha).
 In 2010, a total of 394 hectares of vineyards were reported (Statistics Kym Anderson ).